 Marriage provides incredible opportunities for two people to grow as Christians.
-The intimacy of a husband and a wife unlocks doors which can be utilized for mutual benefits.
 No one will ever know you better than your spouse.
-No one will appreciate your spiritual strengths, and no one will experience you at your worst than your spouse.
+No one will appreciate your spiritual strengths and no one will experience you at your worst than your spouse.
 He or she knows how and when you are tempted.

-At our best, that means we can help get each other through the spiritually tough times, for example with a promise from the Bible at the end of a tough day shared at just the right moment.
-Sadly, at our worst, that means we know exactly how to push each others’ buttons!
-Use the countless opportunities and resources the Lord has blessed you with as a Christian couple to grow, grow, grow.
+At our best, we can help get each other through the spiritually tough times, for example with a promise from the Bible at the end of a tough day.
+Sadly, at our worst, we know exactly how to push each other’s buttons.
+Let’s use the countless opportunities and resources the Lord has blessed you with as a Christian couple to grow, grow, grow.

 Family worship can be as simple as reading a portion of the Bible at the dinner table, singing a Christian song, and praying together.
 Like individual disciplines, consistency is more important than the length of time or even the depth of material covered.
-Select a time when you are usually together (for our family it is dinner time).
-Leave a Bible on the table with a book mark in it.
-Purpose to read a little each time you’re together.
-You could sing a familiar hymn or praise song.
-You can even sing-a-long with a Chris Tomlin YouTube video.
-Then pray for a prayer request relevant to your family.
+Find a time when you are usually together (for our family it is dinner time).
+Leave a Bible on the table with a bookmark in it.
+Try to read a little each time you’re together.
+You could sing a familiar hymn or praise song (pull it up on YouTube and sing along).
+Then, pray for a few prayer requests relevant to your family.

 Certainly, family worship looks different depending on the contours of your family.
 With little children, these times need to be brief.
 But brevity doesn’t mean that they will lack meaning.
 You will be surprised at the times one of your children recalls something helpful that was said during family worship.
-As the children become older, they can participate in reading the Bible, forming questions, or even accompanying the singing if they play an instrument.
+If the children are older, they can participate in reading the Bible, asking questions, or even accompanying the singing if they play an instrument.
 If you don’t have children, you can enjoy rich times of prayer and Bible reading together.